bnb-chain/chain-tooling/README.md

 # Binance Chain Tool Box

 # Airdrop
  __Disclaimer: Airdrop is very error prone and can cause big financial loss.
-No gurantee is provided to use this tool.
+No guarantee is provided to use this tool.
 Please do test it on testnet and use it carefully.__

 ## Installation